 But optical scanners aren’t going to work in every circumstance.
 For environments where optical scanners aren’t going to cut it, the Verifi P5100 is a great pick.
 Even if you were open to the idea of choosing an optical scanner, the P5100 is generally more convenient to use because you don’t have to swipe your finger to login.
 The P5100 also has much better driver support than the P2000, ensuring you’ll continue to have this reader work well through future Windows updates.

 But neither the P5100 nor the P2000 are particularly portable.
 You may want to be able to carry your scanner with you from one device to the next.
-That being the case, the Kensington VeriMark is an excellent choice.
+That being the case, the Kensington VeriMark IT is an excellent choice.
 Even though it’s quite small, it has more security features than any number of full-sized readers.
 And having the fingerprint reader on your person adds an additional layer of security.
-For someone looking for a portable reader, the VeriMark is a great way to make all your USB-based devices more secure.
+For someone looking for a portable reader, the VeriMark IT is a great way to make all your USB-based devices more secure.